 The Milwaukee Center Theater District is home to the Milwaukee Repertory Theater, which operates three venues: the Quadracci Powerhouse, Steimke Theater and the Stackner Cabaret.
 The district also includes the Pabst Theater, a national historic landmark that provides musical and theatrical entertainment in an elegant setting; the Riverside Theater, a popular music venue; and the Miller High Life Theater.
 The Marcus Center for the Performing Arts offers several venues for performing artists, including the 2,300-seat Uihlein Hall.
-Large shows are held at the outdoor Marcus Amphitheater or BMO Harris Pavilion which are located at the Henry W. Maier Festival Park.
+Large shows are held at the outdoor American Family Insurance Amphitheater or BMO Harris Pavilion which are located at the Henry W. Maier Festival Park.
 The Broadway Theatre Center, located in Milwaukee's trendy Third Ward, is the home of The Skylight Opera and the Milwaukee Chamber Theatre.